-If you do try these gloves, try some industrial strength thick ones… not the “Palmolive” type… they shred!
+If you do try these dish washing gloves, try some industrial strength thick ones… not the “Palmolive” type… they shred!

 Sometimes you get to dig through the wet tailings (fresh, wet clay with crystal in it) and gloves are essential.
 That leads me to the next essential:

-When you dig your own crystal in Mount Ida, Arkansas, broken crystal cuts like a RAZOR.
+When you dig your own crystal in Arkansas, unfortunately, you encounter a lot of broken crystal in the tailings.
+Caveat: broken crystal cuts like a RAZOR.

 It will cut you to the BONE if you are not careful… and sometimes even if you ARE careful.